3 Steps to Self-Compassion when Healing from Grief and Trauma

 2. Monitor Your Language

 Until you become used to being compassionate toward yourself, you’ll want to monitor the language you use.
 You are most likely so used to criticizing yourself that it will be far too easy for the wrong choice of words to come out.
 That’s okay.
 In these moments you certainly don’t want to scold yourself.
 Just be aware and make a compassionate correction.
+It's easy to fall into old habits of self-criticism, but every time you catch yourself doing it, try to make a compassionate correction.
+Talk to yourself as you would a friend or a small child, using kind and gentle words.

 3. Get Physical